pslucas0212/Part-5-Perparing-the-Template/README.md

 # subscription-manager clean
 All local data removed
 ```
-We will creat a clean up script.
+We will create a clean up script.
 ```
 # cat > ~/clean.sh <<EOF
 #!/bin/bash